Coffee Smoothie

 - ¾ cup unsweetened Greek yogurt

-- 5-6 pitted dates
+- 5-6 whole, pitted Medjool dates

-- Pinch of salt
+- 1 pinch salt

-- 1 serving protein powder, optional
+- 1 serving protein powder optional

-- ½ cup ice (or more for a thicker smoothie)
+- ½ cup ice or more for a thicker smoothie

 Peanut butter caramel topping

-- 2 tablespoons peanut butter, natural
+- 2 tablespoons peanut butter natural

 - 2 tablespoons maple syrup